patgannon/gravity/README.md

 Installation
 ------------
-This isn't straight-forward just yet. *** You need to be using the "auth" branch of Meteor in order to use this. *** Follow the instructions on meteor.com for installing from git, and switch to the "auth" repository.
+This isn't straight-forward just yet. *** You need to be using the "auth" branch of Meteor in order to use this. *** Follow the instructions on meteor.com for installing from git, and switch to the "auth" branch.
 When they integrate that into the main branch, I'll hook this into meteorite.

 Wiring it up